consileonpl/consileonpl.github.com/_posts/2013-08-05-Android-authentication-against-Google-App-Engine.markdown

 ### Google App Engine token cookie
 We have to use the same HttpContext, that we used for authentication, for every request in the application.
 Remember to implement error handling in this method.
-Http status code 302 (`HttpStatus.SC_MOVED_TEMPORARILY`) is ok for authentication request.
+Http status code 302 (`HttpStatus.SC_MOVED_TEMPORARILY`) is OK for authentication request.

 {% highlight java %}
 //Get token using our method